nicolerg/gtex-admixture-la/README.md

 ## Perform local ancestry inference

+All of these steps are included in [format-rfmix-pipeline.sh](rfmix/format-rfmix-pipeline.sh).

 ### Merge GTEx and 1000 Genomes VCFs

 The SHAPEIT2-phased, MAF 0.01-filtered GTEx v8 WGS VCF was converted to hg19 using LiftOver for compatibility with the GRCh37 HapMap genetic map and hg19 1000 Genomes ([`liftOver-hg38Tohg19.sh`](rfmix/liftOver-hg38Tohg19.sh)).
 Both 1000 Genomes (hg19) and GTEx v8 (hg19) VCFs were split into chromosome-level VCFs.
 GTEx and 1000 Genomes VCFs were then merged for each chromosome.
 For the manuscript, this was done with [format-rfmix.R](rfmix/format-rfmix.R) (see [format-rfmix-pipeline.sh](rfmix/format-rfmix-pipeline.sh)).